hackclub/some-assembly-required/guide/writing-code/instructions/math.md

 We don't need to get into great detail about this equation, but this is the formula for finding the equation of a straight line.
 Here's how it works.

 $m$ is the slope.
-If it's a whole number, it means your line is going up faster.
-If it's a fraction, it's slower.
+If it's above `1`, it means your line is going up faster.
+If it's between `0 - 1`, it's going up slower.
+If it's negative, it's sloping downwards.

 $b$ is the intercept.
 On every line, it will always eventually hit the $y$ axis, unless it's a line that's straight up and down.
 The $b$ intercept is where your line intersect the $y$ axis.